 As a business owner, you will need to apply for a Tax ID number, which is a free process for all new businesses.
-LLCs apply for EIN (Employee Identification Numbers) which will be important if you have a team of employees in your DJ business.
+LLCs apply for EIN (Employee Identification Numbers), which will be vital if you have a team of employees in your DJ business.

 Address and Contact Info

 Your physical address and contact information are crucial to have as a new DJ.
-Many DJs don't realize that they need a physical address in addition to an email address in order to comply with email marketing communications laws.
+Many DJs don't realize that they need a physical address and an email address to comply with email marketing communications laws.
 You can obtain a P.O Box or Suite Address as a business owner with companies like UPS or even set up a virtual/physical location hybrid through a company like Post Scan Mail.

 Once you have everything you need to set yourself as a successful DJ, you will need to continue with branding aspects and consider the following options below for your business.
 Not all of the suggestions are a must, but they will definitely help you in your marketing and advertising methods along the way.

 You will want to have an official website if you want to be seen as an official producer.
-Many site hosts like Wix and Squarespace have affordable packages and east setup processes where you can have simple things like your previous work, upcoming shows, social media, pictures, and contact information available on.
+Many site hosts like Wix and Squarespace have affordable packages and east setup processes.
+You can have simple things like your previous work, upcoming shows, social media, pictures, and contact information available.

 As a DJ, you should consider creating an email marketing list where you regularly communicate with your fans and clients.
 While social media is the preferred way for many musicians, artists, and DJs to communicate, you will not be able to get as much visibility as you could with email communications with the way that social media timelines are being filtered these days.

-Classified sites like Craigslist can be a good way to network in your local music scene as a DJ.
+Classified sites like Craigslist can be a good way to network as a DJ in your local music scene.
 If you go to the musicians' or events section in your particular state, you may find a few opportunities that could prove good practice for you or something even greater.

 Search Facebook for DJ groups that are relevant to your niche.
 This is another great place to network with other DJs and find info about potential gigs in your area.
 Even if you aren't able to find gigs, you may be able to get more exposure to your mixes and your overall brand.

 Reddit Live is a cool way to get some exposure as a DJ if you're looking for ways to get your skills in front of a new audience.
+It's also a great way to network and learn new things and terms in the DJ world.
 While this works more for online gigs and not locally, many DJs have found success in doing virtual shows and getting a good amount of income in the form of tips from Reddit's audience.